SQream/sqream_docs/sql/sql_statements/ddl_commands/describe_columns.rst

 DESCRIBE COLUMNS
 ****************

-The ``DESCRIBE COLUMNS`` command lets you list information about table columns.
+The ``DESCRIBE COLUMNS`` command lets you list information about table and view columns.

 .. note:: ``DESCRIBE`` commands use CPU to increase usability.